 - graduate student mentoring and training.

-Projects can be conducted in the African host country for between 14 and 90 days, with an African-born scholar who lives in the United States or Canada and works in an accredited college or university in either of those two countries.
+A Project can be conducted in the African host country for between 14 and 90 days, with one visit by an African-born scholar who lives in the United States or Canada and works in an accredited college or university in either of those two countries.
 See the program description for information on the purpose, benefits, fellowship allowances and cost sharing from the African host institution.

-To be considered as a host for Round 2 of fellowships to African-born scholars, the deadline to submit a completed project request online was July 21, 2014.
-For Round 2, selection decisions will be made at the end of September 2014, and the project visit itself can begin as early as December 2014.
-All project visits must be completed by the end of August 2015.
+To be considered as a host for Round 3 of fellowships to African-born scholars, the deadline to submit a completed project request online is December 8, 2014.
+For Round 3, selection decisions will be made by the end of March 2015.
+A relatively small number of fellowships will be available.
+The project visit can begin as early as May 2015, and the visit must be completed by the end of August 2015.

 A Microsoft Word version of the project request is available to prepare a working draft of the project request if needed.
 Log in and complete the online project request to submit it to the Institute of International Education (IIE) for funding consideration.

-Download a Microsoft Word version of the project request (527 KB PDF)
+Download a Microsoft Word version of the project request (548 KB, Word)

 Download project request guidelines (245 KB PDF)